 - Then there are peas in the dog food which makes sure that the dog gets a lot of carbohydrates.
 Peas are a rich source of fibre and contain a significant amount of protein as well.
 In fact, the protein content is so high in peas that it adds to the overall protein content in the food.

-- The next common ingredient in the born free dog food is potatoes.
+- The next common ingredient is potatoes.
 They are gluten free and contain a lexapro 20 mg online high amount of digestive carbohydrates.
 Although people consider them as fattening, they provide a decent amount of nutrition to your dog.

 - Adding more protein to the dog food is the next ingredient which is nothing but pea protein.
 It is a pea after its starch has been removed.
 This way what is left finally is a concentrated source of protein which has as high as 80% of the protein content in itself.